joshkearstan/MachineLearningYeastProduction/README.md

-# MachineLearningYeastProduction
-Machine Learnign Project for Cheg 472
+# Machine Learning Yeast Production
+Authors:
+Joshua Kearstan

+Instructor:
+Jude Okolie

+Department:
+Chemical Engineering at Bucknell University

 Problem Statement:
 This project aims to evaluate the production of any genome to evaluate how well their dna analysis and their dna sequencing compares to others.